Lightstreamer/Lightstreamer-example-Chat-adapter-python/README.md

 and the same should be added in the `<metadata_provider>` block.

 See the configuration details in the [provided template](https://lightstreamer.com/docs/ls-ARI/latest/adapter_robust_conf_template/adapters.xml).
 The provided source code is already predisposed for credential submission on both adapters.
-You can rerun the Python Remote Adapter with the new configuration by going to the `Deployment_Node_Remote_Adapter` folder and launching:
+You can rerun the Python Remote Adapter with the new configuration by launching:

  ```bash
  $ python chat.py --host localhost --metadata_rrport 8003 --data_rrport 8001 --data_notifport 8002 --user user1 --password pwd1